Best of Europe

 This morning, we’ll say our goodbyes to Germany as we journey on to the Netherlands, where you will notice the landscape change to windmills and waterways, as you approach the city of Amsterdam.
 This evening we’ll enjoy a canal cruise, which includes dinner and is accompanied by interesting commentary about the cities development and history.
-After seeing the bridges and city from the waterside it’s time for your Expat Explore tour leader to take you on an included walking tour of the infamous Red Light District.
-Afterwards, you are free to hit the cafés, bars and coffee shops!
+After seeing the bridges and city from the waterside, you'll have some free time to hit the cafés, bars and coffee shops!

 DAY 21: Dutch countryside tour - Free afternoon in Amsterdam

 The morning begins with an entertaining demonstration, showing how traditional Dutch clogs are made by hand, followed by a demonstration in local cheese making.
 There is time to pop some clogs on, and taste the cheesy treats.
 Your next stop for the day is to the historical windmill village of Zaanse Schans, where you will discover how they were vital to the industrial development of the Netherlands.
 This is a great chance to get some fabulous photos!
 A visit to the quaint sea side village of Volendam allows you to stretch your legs, wander the main street filled with cafes and local nick-nacks and admire the sprawling views.
 We'll then head back into the centre of the city with a drop off mid-afternoon, with the rest of the day free to explore Amsterdam at your own pace.
 There are numerous museums and art galleries to choose from - why not visit Anne Frank’s house, the Van Gogh museum, take a bicycle tour or simply wander the streets and canals?